Sterling soars on Brexit deal hopes; dollar hit as risk sentiment improves

 “I believe some individuals who have been long the dollar for quite some time want to take some profit off the table ahead of nonfarm payrolls,” Popplewell said, referring to October’s U.S. employment report, scheduled for release on Friday.

-Hopes that China would ramp up fiscal stimulus boosted the Australian dollar AUD=, seen as a barometer of investor sentiment.
-The Aussie was up 1.74 percent, also helped by data showing a strong rise in Australia's trade surplus.
+Hopes that China would ramp up fiscal stimulus boosted the Australian dollar, seen as a barometer of investor sentiment.
+The Aussie was up 1.74 percent, also helped by data showing a strong rise in Australia’s trade surplus.

-The New Zealand dollar NZD=, which slipped 1.5 percent in October, started November on a firm footing and was up 1.93 percent.
+The New Zealand dollar, which slipped 1.5 percent in October, started November on a firm footing and was up 1.93 percent.
 The Canadian dollar strengthened against its U.S. counterpart on Thursday.

 U.S. President Donald Trump in a tweet on Thursday said he had a “very good” talk with Chinese President Xi Jinping on trade and North Korea and that the two planned to meet at the upcoming G-20 summit.